mathworks/matlab-azure-devops-extension/overview.md

 This extension enables you to run MATLAB&reg; scripts, functions, and statements as part of your build pipeline.
 You also can run your MATLAB and Simulink&reg; tests, generate artifacts such as JUnit test results and Cobertura code coverage reports, and publish your results to Azure Pipelines.

 To run your pipeline using the extension, install the extension to your Azure DevOps organization.
+(To access the extension, press the **Get it free** button on this page.)
 You can use the extension with self-hosted or Linux&reg;-based Microsoft&reg;-hosted [agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=azure-devops&tabs=browser):

 - If you want to use a self-hosted agent, you must set up a computer with MATLAB (R2013b or later) as your self-hosted agent and register the agent with Azure Pipelines.